-breakdown of these expenditures by year and individual program activity.
+Annual program expenditures based on the recommended program levels and GRC budget allocations are shown in Table 7-3.
+Appendix 2 provides a detailed breakdown of these expenditures by year and individual program activity.
 Figure 7-2 shows the recommended expenditure shares by expenditure category over the entirety of the five-year planning period.
-The plan allocates approximately 72% of projected expenditure to programmatic activity, 16% to public information/education functions, and 12% to administration and research functions.
-Within the programmatic expenditure category, approximately one-third of planned expenditure is for residential conservation programs and two-thirds is for non-residential programs.
-The allocation of program expenditures between residential and non-residential program categories reflects the program production and GRC expenditure constraints as well as the cost-effectiveness of non-residential programs relative to residential programs.
+The plan allocates approximately 81% of projected expenditure to programmatic activity, 10% to public information and education functions, and 9% to program administration and research functions.
+Within the programmatic expenditure category, 42% of program expenditure is for residential programs and 58% is for non-residential programs.

-Proposed expenditures in 2014 and 2015 are almost two times greater than annual program expenditure allowed under the current GRC.
-The increase results from the decision rule to maximize the implementation of cost-effective conservation programs.
+Proposed expenditures in 2014 and 2015 are nearly seven times greater than annual program expenditure allowed under the current GRC.
+The increase in program expenditure results from the decision rule to maximize program implementation in order to meet the SBx7-7 target and shows the extent to which the GRC budget constraints are expected to impact the district's ability to comply with SBx7-7.